-In UiPath Studio, variables are used to store multiples type of data.
+In UiPath Studio, variables are used to store multiple types of data.
 Another key aspect of variables is that their value can change so that you can, for example, control how many times the body of a loop is executed.

 The data stored within a variable is called a value, and it can be of multiple types.
 In UiPath, we support a large amount of types, ranging from generic value, text, number, data table, time and date, UiElements to any .Net variable type.